prajyotkcsu/find-near-me/README.md

 ## Future release:
 Enable user input for search phrases, similar to services like UberEats. <br>Users can input phrases like "noodle places in Plano, TX," and the system will interpret and generate dynamic queries using OpenAI, enhancing the search experience.

+*****Next project update: Trip advisor
+   MVP: food places on the path based on cuisine
+   Solution: find k shortest paths from point A->B and store food places along each kth path in an array.

 ## Features:

 #### Type something like